 - Sudden, severe headache.

 To determine the best treatment for a stroke, the emergency medical team first has to identify the type of stroke and the parts of the brain that are affected.
 In addition, they have to rule out other potential medical problems which could be causing the symptoms, such as a drug or brain tumor.
-They may use one or more tests to determine the type and cause of the stroke, including:
+They may use one or more tests for diagnosing a stroke and determining the type and cause of the stroke, including:

 - Medical History.
 The doctor will need to know all medications the patient is taking and whether they have experienced any head trauma.
 Any personal or family history of heart disease, transient ischemic attack, or stroke is also important.